 Factors Affecting Rightsizing

-Some internal and external factors initiate the need for Rightsizing.
+Some internal and external factors ignite the need for Rightsizing.
 These factors are explained in detail below:

 Internal factors include:

-- Business Strategy: The change in business strategy like expansion or contraction results in rightsizing to maintain its operating efficiency.
+- Business Strategy: The change in business strategy, like expansion/contraction, leads to rightsizing.
+It is applied to maintain its operating efficiency.

-- Trade Unions: Sometimes, unions formed creates unnecessary chaos within the organization.
+- Trade Unions: Sometimes, unions formed create unnecessary chaos within the organization.

-- Conflict: The conflict between stakeholders hamper productivity and growth.
-Through rightsizing, management inspects the reason and take corrective measures.
+- Conflict: The conflict between stakeholders hampers productivity and growth.
+Through rightsizing, management inspects the reason and takes corrective measures.